Europe in photos before World War I

 Paris World’s Fair delights millions

 The Paris Exposition of 1900 treated almost 50 million visitors to their first look at inventions from the Ferris wheel to the escalator, a moving sidewalk, the first diesel engine run on peanut oil, and the first talking cinema.
 Staged on 543 acres, the fair featured pavilions from 47 countries and the first Olympic Games held outside of Greece.
-At a banquet of French mayors, waiters served diners at more than 600 tables by driving automobiles through the aisles, and the Palace of Electricity was lit but more than 5,000 incandescent lamps.
+At a banquet of French mayors, waiters served diners at more than 600 tables by driving automobiles through the aisles, and the Palace of Electricity was lit by more than 5,000 incandescent lamps.

 Funeral procession of Queen Victoria commences in London